Who are you? In real life, I mean?

 What languages do you speak?

 English, a bit of Arabic and some Seakitty Language (a language my sister and I made up that really is not complex enough to be called a language).
-I also know how to say “hello”, “goodbye” and “where’s the bathroom?” in Pig Latin and Openglopish.
+I don’t speak any of my made-up languages, since I don’t want to bother doing all the work to learn a language if I can’t use it to communicate with anyone.
+But I do know how to say “hello”, “goodbye” and “where’s the bathroom?” in Pig Latin and Openglopish.

 What’s your favorite website?
 (Besides this one, of course.)